UCD-GW-Nitrate/npsat_engine/README.md

 ```
 spack view -v symlink myDealii_lib dealii -i
 ```
-Then we can copy the cgal files to the same folder as
+We can also copy the cgal files to the same folder as
 ```
 spack view -v symlink myDealii_lib cgal
 ```
 The [deal in Spack](https://github.com/dealii/dealii/wiki/deal.II-in-Spack#known-issues-using-spack) documentation suggests to use the cmake 3.9.4 version.
 With spack we can install any version that is available.
-TO keep things a bit orginized we reccomend to use spack environments:
+Again to stay organized we recommend to use spack environments:
 ```
 spack env create CMAKE
 spack env activate CMAKE